Skip to content

 GetData and its drawbacks⚓︎

 Isaac provides a simple way of storing data within entities: a method known as GetData.
 Utilizing GetData is quite simple, as it can be referenced from any kind of Entity.
-GetData simply returns a table, for the convenience of the user, which can be used to store any amount of arbitrary data and access it later.
+GetData simply returns a table which can be used to store any amount of arbitrary data and access it later.

-Although GetData sounds convenient, it has several drawbacks which make it bad practice to depend on for modders.
-The docs provide some reasoning for this, citing that the data table is shared, volatile, and will require its own saving and storing regardless of it being a feature of the API, but these can seem like upsides depending on the use case.
-Here are a few additional reasons why GetData is not ideal, and should most likely be avoided:
+Although GetData is convenient, it has several drawbacks which should be taken into consideration by modders.
+The docs provide some reasoning for this, citing that the data table is shared, volatile, and will require its own saving and storing regardless of it being a feature of the API, but these can be upsides depending on the use case.
+Here are a few additional drawbacks:

 • GetData creates a small amount of overhead when called.
 Because it is calling the C++ side, it disrupts the flow of code.
 Storing the tables on the Lua side would allow for better flow and management of code.
 Additionally, this overhead can stack up if the method is called consistently.
 If you still wish to use GetData, avoid calling it multiple times within the same function, and structure your code to be able to pass it to lower level functions instead of calling the method again.